tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * In essence, the cloud refers to the on-demand availability of computer systems resources.

-* The computing resources may include: data storage, computing power, and collaboration platforms.
+* The computing resources may include data storage, computing power, and collaboration platforms.

 * There is no need to have physical access to the hardware; it is managed through the Internet using public or private networks.